 Total Approximate Time 14 days

 The first step to registering your work and getting a copyright is to fill out the application.
-We recommend filing out the copyright registration application online.
-You can get printable forms from the U.S. Copyright Office’s website.
-But note, that the filing fee for submitting a paper filing is nearly twice the fee for filing online.
+We recommend filling out the copyright registration application online.
+You can get printable forms from the U.S. Copyright Office’s website, but note that the filing fee for submitting a paper filing is nearly twice the fee for filing online.

 There is a minimum of information needed to register a copyright.
-Basically all you need is: the title of the work, the name, birth date, nationality or domicile, and the nature of the authorship (whether it was made for hire), the creation date, publication date, the name and address of the claimant (usually the author or artist).
+Basically all that is needed is the title of the work, the author’s/artist’s personal information (name, birth date, nationality or domicile), the nature of the authorship (whether it was made for hire), the creation date, the publication date, and the name and address of the claimant (usually the author or artist).

 Access and complete the application in the Registration Portal.
 The U.S. Copyright Office website will guide you through the application and provide additional information.